jdub/ami-resource/README.md

 - `filters`: *Required.* A map of named filters to their values.
 Check the AWS CLI [describe-images](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) documentation for a complete list of acceptable filters and values.

-If `aws_access_key_id` and `aws_secret_access_key` are both absent, AWS CLI will fallback to other authentication mechanisms.
+If `aws_access_key_id` and `aws_secret_access_key` are both absent, AWS CLI will fall back to other authentication mechanisms.
 See [Configuration setting and precedence](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence)

 ## Behaviour